-6. Company will verify with reasonable certainty, upon written request of the Operator, prior to construction or modification of the Company Installed Facilities, that the Company Installed Facilities will be designed, constructed, and installed by the Company in accordance with Good Utility Practice and in a manner which minimizes the cost to Operator while maintaining the Company’s construction and operation standards as they exist at the time of design and construction.
+Company will verify with reasonable certainty, upon written request of the Operator, prior to construction or modification of the Company Installed Facilities, that the Company Installed Facilities will be designed, constructed, and installed by the Company in accordance with Good Utility Practice and in a manner which minimizes the cost to Operator while maintaining the Company’s construction and operation standards as they exist at the time of design and construction.

+Company agrees that upon its receipt of a Suspenstion Notice, it will in accordance with Good Utility Practice and in a manner which seeks to minimize the cost to the Operator promptly suspend its activities related to the interconnection of the Plant to the Company Electric System.

-7. Company agrees that the Parties’ rights and responsibilities with respect to the design, engineering, procurement, and construction activities commenced under the Letter Agreements shall be governed by the terms and conditions of this Agreement.
+7. Company agrees that the Parties’ rights and responsibilities with respect to the design, engineering, procurement, and construction activities commenced under the Letter Agreements shall remain governed by the terms and conditions of those Letter Agreements, until the issuance of the Notice to Proceed with Interconnection, at which point any remaining obligations that are to be performed under those Agreements shall instead be governed by this Agreement and those Letter Agreements shall be null and without further effect .

 8. Prior to their operation and interconnection of the Plant with the Company Electric System, Company will test the Company Installed Facilities to ensure their safe and reliable operation in accordance with Good Utility Practice.
 Company shall notify Operator in advance of the testing of the Company Installed Facilities, and Operator shall have the right to have a representative present at said tests.
 Company shall make any modifications necessary to ensure the Company Installed Facilities’ safe and reliable operation in accordance with Good Utility Practice, the cost of which is to be borne by Operator except to the extent that such modifications are required as a result of Company’s negligence or intentional misconduct or the negligence or intentional misconduct of any third party acting on Company’s behalf.

-9. Company will use its best efforts to complete the construction, testing, and modification of the Company Installed Facilities by March 15, 2001 or as soon as practicable thereafter (the “Energization Date”); however, the failure of the Company to complete all of the agreed upon construction, testing, and modifications by the aforementioned date shall not cause Company to be in Default (as such term is defined in Section 14(A) of this Agreement) nor cause the Company to pay the Operator, its Affiliates or any other entity for any kind of damages incurred by the Operator, its Affiliates, or any other entity or cause the Company to pay any other type of fee, fine or penalty, except to the extent such failure is a result of Company’s gross negligence or intentional misconduct.
+9. Company shall complete the construction, testing, and modification of the Company Installed Facilities by [_______________] and the failure of the Company to complete all of the agreed upon construction, testing, and modifications by the aforementioned date shall cause Company to be in Default (as such term is defined in Section 14(A) of this Agreement) and render the Company liable to pay the Operator, its Affiliates or any other entity for any kind of damages or expenses incurred by the Operatorin remedying such Default by Company.
 Company will, at Operator’s request and expense, take all appropriate actions necessary to accelerate work under this Agreement in order to meet the Energization Date and Operator’s targeted commercial operations date, provided that Operator authorizes such actions and costs associated therewith in advance.

 10. To the extent that any portion of the costs for which Operator has agreed to pay for under this Agreement are now or at any time in the future (a) to be recovered in whole or in part from a party other than Operator, or (b) are determined by Applicable Law and Regulations, the FERC, or an ISO not to be Operator’s sole responsibility, Operator will not be responsible for such costs.
-To the extent that any such costs have already been paid by Operator, Company will refund to Customer such amounts within thirty (30) days after (i) Company is otherwise reimbursed for such costs by a party other than Operator, or (ii) such determination has been made.
+To the extent that any such costs have already been paid by Operator, Company will refund to Operator such amounts within thirty (30) days after (i) Company is otherwise reimbursed for such costs by a party other than Operator, or (ii) such determination has been made.
 Company agrees to provide to Operator such documentation as Operator reasonably requires to determine the amounts of such refunds due to Operator.